 South Sudan is continually prone to both natural and man-made disasters including floods, droughts, and ethnic conflict.
 Women and children are the most affected, suffering sexual abuse, forced marriages, and forced recruitment into the armed groups.
 We help displaced families and individuals by providing registration for missing and unaccompanied children, follow up and family tracking and reunification.
 We also link affected children with psychosocial care and community support and monitor and report all grave child rights violations.

 We work closely with local education and labor authorities to provide leadership, technical and vocational training to youth.
 We also advocate for girls to participate in vocational training and education.
 Women, children, and men are all beneficiaries of our vocational training programs.

-Sustainable agriculture practices and technologies are encouraged by training women and men on seed preservation, sustainable farming practices, and post harvest handling techniques.
+Sustainable agriculture practices and technologies are encouraged by training women and men on seed preservation, sustainable farming practices, poultry farming and post harvest handling techniques.
 We work to establish and strengthen farmer field schools that serve both women and men and help mobilize the community in collective marketing.

 Peace-building, Education and Advocacy

 The Diar Foundation is introducing a peace-building, education, and advocacy program for youth and adults.
 The Youth Education Peace Project in South Sudan will be the pilot.
 Our program plans to establish community youth peace groups that will offer projects which are specific to investing in women and girls as peace-builders and change-makers